2022 Grant Awards

 A jury of faculty and staff evaluates grant applications on the quality and innovation of the project, and the potential for broad involvement of the Brandeis community during the festival.
 The following applicants received funding for the 2022 festival:

-Chapbook and performance of poetry depicting the author’s journey from utter despondency to a renewal of faith in the world and themself, charting the topics of disordered eating, gender dysphoria, sexual assault, queerness, substance abuse, faith, and strained familial relationships.
+"Last car on the rollercoaster but this time it's my body" — Chapbook and performance of poetry depicting the author's journey from utter despondency to a renewal of faith in the world and themself, charting the topics of disordered eating, gender dysphoria, sexual assault, queerness, substance abuse, faith and strained familial relationships.

 - James Heazlewood-Dale (GRAD) and Eric Hollander (GRAD)